 4. Make Your About Page More Client-Centric

 Did nobody ever tell you that your about isn’t supposed to be about you?
 Good lord, how did you ever make it so far?
 Seriously: people go to your about page to find out more about how you can help them.
 Yeah, the operative word here being ‘them’.
 You can write about yourself a little at the end, because once these prospective clients know you can help them, finding out that they have something in common with you, or reading something about your story that resonates with them (which is really the same thing) is a great way to seal the deal.
-Find out more about writing a solid about page here.

 5. Put Your Personality on the Page